-I would give a credit to ourselves when it comes to true and clear reflective surfaces on stone, metal and wood.
+I would give a credit to ourselves when it comes to true and clear reflective surfaces on stone, metal, and wood.

-Today’s polishing technology had reached to its pinnacle and hard to imagine any future results overshadowing existing achievements.
+Today’s polishing technology had reached its pinnacle and hard to imagine any future results overshadowing existing achievements.

 Choosing honed marble instead of polished would benefit the homeowners for various reasons.

 It will take more sealer since honed surface porosity is high which will benefit the process of sealer’s penetration into the stone surface making it well protected from staining.

 The background of the etched surface and background of the honed surface is almost identical therefore if surface etches there is a great chance that it will blend with the rest of the area becoming less pronounced for the human eye.